LordAndradus/EE319K-ECEsekai/README.md

 MainGame.c - The main engine.
 Contains a map engine and a combat scenario engine: Private

-LoadImages.c - Load an image from the SD card, draw a character from a custom library, and integer to string conversions: Private
+LoadImages.c - Load an image from the SD card, draw a character from a custom library, and integer to string conversions: Public

 Math.c - Contains random number generation using a timer as the seed in addition to mathematical functions that been tested: Public